-Our school is a member of the anonymous anti-bullying program "STOP A BULLY."
+Our school is a member of the "Erase Bullying" program.
 We encourage our students to use this online reporting option if they wish to remain anonymous.
-We encourage students who witness others being bullied and/or intimidated to file a report at stopabully.ca.
-If an anonymous report is filed online, school administration is informed directly by the "STOP A BULLY" website and interventions and/or actions are taken to address the problem.
+We encourage students who witness others being bullied and/or intimidated to file a report at Anonymous reporting tool for students | Report It Erase (gov.bc.ca).
+If an anonymous report is filed online, school administration is informed and interventions and/or actions are taken to address the problem.